NYU-robot-learning/deep-rl-class/docusaurus/docs/assignments.md

 title: Assignments
 ---

-There will be five homework assignments.
-They must be submitted via NYU Classes and there will be no extensions.
+There will be six homework assignments.
+They must be submitted online (platform TBD) and there will be no extensions.
 All the answers must be typeset using either LaTeX or Microsoft Word and submitted as a pdf file.
 Handwritten answers will not be accepted.
-Each homework may include one or more programming assignments.
+Each homework will include one or more programming assignments.
+Assignment 0 is solely to check pre-requisites.
+No grade will be assigned to this.

-* Assignment 0: Quiz covering pre-requisite / basic concepts
+* Assignment 0: Quiz covering pre-requisite / basic concepts.
-    * Released on Sept 4
+    * Released on Sept 1
-    * Due on Sept 18
+    * Due on Sept 10
-* Assignment 1: Behavior cloning - supervised control
+* Assignment 1: Imitation via Supervision.
-    * Released on Sept 21
+    * Released on Sept 10
-    * Due on Oct 5
+    * Due on Sept 17
-* Assignment 2: Playing Atari using DQN
+* Assignment 2: Playing Atari using Deep Q Learning.
-    * Released on Oct 2
+    * Released on Sept 17
-    * Due on Oct 16
+    * Due on Oct 1
-* Assignment 3: Continuous control of simulated robots
+* Assignment 3: Continuous Control of Simulated Robots with Policy Gradients.
-    * Released on Oct 16
+    * Released on Oct 1
-    * Due on Oct 30
+    * Due on Oct 15
-* Assignment 4: Domain randomization for RL
+* Assignment 4: Exploration with Bandits.
+    * Released on Oct 15
+    * Due on Oct 22
+* Assignment 5: Adaptive Control and Optimization.
+    * Released on Oct 22
+    * Due on Oct 29
+* Assignment 6: Learning General Policies.
-    * Released on Oct 30
+    * Released on Oct 29
-    * Due on Nov 13
+    * Due on Nov 12

-## Assignment Environment
+## Assignment Environment and Installation Instructions
 TBD

 ## Collaboration Policy